 - In addition, the garment’s other performance properties such as warmth to weight, thickness to weight, warmth to thickness, breathability, and bending modulus must be considered to optimize the ensemble for comfort and performance in the chosen activity.

-According to Tim J. Gardner, Ph.D., with 3M Personal Safety Division, and working group leader of the ISEA Cold Apparel Work Group, “The contribution of clothing to maintain consistent comfortable temperatures for the wearer is an important factor in productivity, endurance and safety at work.
+According to Tim J. Gardner, Ph.D., with 3M Personal Safety Division, and working group leader of the ISEA Cold Apparel Work Group, “The contribution of clothing to maintain consistent comfortable temperatures for the wearer is an important factor in productivity, endurance and safety at work which can also be improved using products like this cbd tincture as described before.
 The standard sets performance parameters to minimize illnesses and injuries when working in cold temperatures.”

 This second iteration revises the 2012 version of ANSI/ISEA 201, with key updates that are essential when selecting the appropriate garments.
 The standard’s durability classification is now recognized as an optional assessment in the revision, and updates to the laundering protocols and number of classes have been made to reflect a more practical approach.